1 Sing the echoes in #1 "Welcome to School"

 Zoom: play as suggested.

-In-person: If you aren't allowed to sing, play the recording for the first 3 phrases, then have the "hunter" say instead of sing the last line.
+In-person: If you aren't allowed to sing, play the recording for the first 3 phrases, then have the "hunter" say the last line instead of singing it.

-In this activity children learn to point to the beat.
+In this activity students learn to point to the beat.

 As well, they practice tracking from left to right.